 In prior years, participating employees had an open enrollment period each year during the month of November, during which they were able to switch between the regular indemnity plan, the HMO option or the PPO option.
 The changes were effective at the beginning of the next calendar year.
 Local units, which joined the Fund effective July 1 or later, and which conducted an open enrollment at the time they joined the fund, could defer their next open enrollment period until November of the following fund year.
 However, in 2004, the Fund discontinued all HMO's and incorporated them into the indemnity fund.
-The Fund has 28 members at December 31, 2021 of which 27 are municipalities and 1 is a school district.
+The Fund has 28 members at December 31, 2023 of which 29 are municipalities and 1 is a school district, and 1 is a housing district authority.